Deranged (1974 film): Plot

 Later, Mary awakens bound in a closet, wearing only undergarments.
 Ezra escorts her to the dining room, where he seats her at a table surrounded by corpses.
 He becomes aroused and begins molesting her, during which she convinces him to free her arms.
 She manages to smash a bottle over his head, but he beats her to death with a human femur bone after she enrages him by flinging his mother's corpse at him, damaging it.
 A short time later, Ezra visits his friend, Harlon Kootz, at his house, where they discuss Mary's disappearance.
-In conversation, Ezra references her "being over at his place", a comment Harlon takes in jest.
+Ezra refers to her "being over at his place", a comment Harlon takes in jest.
 Harlon's teenage son, Brad, arrives with his girlfriend, Sally Mae, who immediately catches Ezra's interest.
 He later visits her while she works her cashier job at a local store, and shoots her with a rifle; the bullet grazes her head, but does not kill her.

-Ezra places Sally Mae in the bed of his truck and drives away, but she awakens and escapes on foot, fleeing into the woods.
-She inadvertently runs over a bear trap earlier set by Harlon and Brad.
-The trap mangles her foot, and she attempts to hide amidst the underbrush, but Ezra finds her and shoots her to death.
+Ezra places Sally Mae in the bed of his truck and drives away, but she awakens and escapes, fleeing into the woods on foot.
+She inadvertently runs over a bear trap set earlier by Harlon and Brad.
+The trap mangles her foot and she attempts to hide amidst the underbrush, but Ezra finds her and shoots her to death.
 Harlon and Brad return to the store and find blood and broken glasses at the cash register, but no sign of Sally Mae; Brad recalls to the sheriff that Ezra was the last person he saw at the store.

 Ezra brings Sally Mae's corpse to his farm, where he hangs it upside down in the barn and begins skinning the body.
 Harlon, Brad, and the sheriff arrive and find him in his kitchen, laughing over a bowl of blood.
-The picture freezes on this shot and a voice-over by journalist Tom Simms states that "A few days later a group of townspeople, reportedly led by Harlon Kootz, under cover of night, burned the Cobb farm... to the ground.", the line getting progressively quieter until "ground" is barely audible.
+The picture freezes on this shot and a voiceover by journalist Tom Simms states that "A few days later a group of townspeople, reportedly led by Harlon Kootz, under cover of night, burned the Cobb farm... to the ground.", the line getting progressively quieter until "ground" is barely audible.